shantlr/proute/README.md

 Each endpoint handler file should export as default an object containing a `conf` field that define the endpoint specs and a `handler` field that will handle the endpoint.

+Proute integrate with [valibot](https://valibot.dev/) for validation and typing

 ```ts
 // src/router/products/get.ts
 import { endpointConf, EndpointHandler } from 'proute';